 The first Husky Card is issued free of charge.
 Replacement cards are $25.00 (USD).

 Update: Due to the large volume of requests, cards will no longer be mailed.
 There’s an option to pick them up during Orientation Week.
-Current/Returning students are invited to pick-up their cards on-campus on Thursday, September 16th between 1:00pm and 5:00pm or on Friday, September 17th between 9:30am and 5:00pm.
-New (Fall 2021 intake) students will be sent a separate schedule for Husky Card pick-up with the Orientation Week agenda.
+Current/Returning students are invited to pick up their cards on campus on Wednesday, January 5th between 10:00am and 4:00pm.
+New January intake students will be sent a separate schedule for Husky Card pick-up with the Orientation agenda.

 Please email [email protected] if you have any questions or concerns.

-If you are a student in the College of Professional Studies, please contact [email protected] to book an appointment to discuss academic planning, career goals, and course registration.
+If you are a student in the College of Professional Studies, please contact [email protected] to book an appointment to discuss academic planning and goals, and course registration.

 Printing and Scanning